-Abuse & Violence Educational Videos
+Abuse & Violence Educational Videos / Courses

 Grades 3-5 Getting young victims of sexual abuse to tell someone can be a key step in preventing further abuse.
 Using one child's experience to demonstrate that no girl or boy ever needs to keep scary secrets, program helps abused children recognize that what they are experiencing is not the norm, and that they can be helped by telling an adult they can trust.